scalacenter/advisoryboard/proposals/027-refactoring.md

 updates:
   - revised March 2022
   - A working group will be created to further pull out actionable items from this proposal before any work will begin.
+  - revised in June 2022 to show the outcome of the working group.
 ---

 ## Proposer